MassilloAriel/CherryOmnibox/README.md

-Chrome extension for Cherry: https://cherry.haishan.me/
+Omnibox - Chrome extension for Cherry: https://cherry.haishan.me/

 Setup "host_permissions" (the domain where cherry is hosted) in manifest.json.